ProjectLiminality/ProjectLiminalityMVP/RefactoringPlan.md

    - Adapt Three.js event listeners to R3F event handlers
    - Preserve existing interaction logic

 ## Implementation Strategy
  1. Set up React Three Fiber in the project
  2. Refactor DreamSpace to use R3F Canvas
-3. Convert DreamNode3D to an R3F component:
+ 3. Convert DreamNode React component to an R3F component:
+    - Start with the existing DreamNode React component
+    - Extend it to be an R3F component while preserving all current React functionality
+    - Gradually incorporate 3D functionality from DreamNode3D class:
       - Implement CSS3DObject using R3F's built-in component
       - Create invisible geometries as R3F mesh components for raycasting
       - Adapt existing raycasting and intersection logic using R3F hooks
-4. Update DreamNode React component to use the new R3F-based DreamNode
+    - Ensure all existing communication and state management remains intact
+ 4. Phase out the separate DreamNode3D class as its functionality is merged into the R3F DreamNode
-5. Adjust state management and event handling across the application
+ 5. Adjust state management and event handling across the application as needed
  6. Thoroughly test each component after conversion, ensuring all existing functionality is preserved
  7. Update documentation to reflect new architecture

 ## Key Considerations
-- Preserve existing raycasting and intersection logic
+ - Prioritize preserving existing React logic and communication in DreamNode
+ - Incrementally add 3D functionality to the React component, rather than vice versa
  - Maintain the structure of CSS3DObject with two invisible geometries for interaction
  - Ensure smooth integration of existing React components within CSS3DObjects
  - Adapt animation and update logic to use R3F's useFrame hook
+ - Minimize changes to existing React logic and state management

 This refactoring will result in a more cohesive, maintainable, and flexible codebase, while preserving the core functionality and interactions of the existing system.
 It sets a strong foundation for future development and feature additions within the R3F ecosystem.